fusioncharts/dev_centre_docs/chart-guide/standard-charts/line-area-and-column-charts.md

 * Specify the value for a data item using the `value` attribute within the `data` object.

-For a detailed list of attributes, refer to the API reference page of the column chart.
+For a detailed list of attributes, refer to the [chart attributes]({% site.baseurl %}/chart-attributes?chart=column2d "@@open-newtab") page of column 2D chart.

 A single-series column 2D chart looks like: